ikus060/debbuild/README.md

 ## Description

 This project allows to create archives for Debian (.deb) using only Python technologies.
-It is inspired by the [Fpm project](https://fpm.readthedocs.io/) which allows to create different types of archives on any platform.
+It is inspired by the [Fpm project](https://fpm.readthedocs.io/) and [jdeb project](https://github.com/tcurdt/jdeb) which allows to create different types of archives on any platform.

 I decided to create the Debbuild project, because it is a better way to create a Debian package on any platform.
 Previsouly, creating packages for Debian required the creation of a `debian` directory, the creation of several configuration files and tools like `dpkg` to build the package.
 With Debbuild it is possible to build the package without Debian by using a python script.
 This makes the creation of packages easier and the process simpler and more understandable.